pepri/subtitles-editor/README.md

 Use command **Subtitles: Shift** and enter offset time to shift subtitles.
 The format is "HH:mm:ss,zzz".
 You can use negative time if subtitles are too late.

-With **Subtitles: Renumber**, you can renumber the frames using the sequence wuth specified start index.
+With **Subtitles: Renumber**, you can renumber the frames using the sequence with specified start index.
 After selecting this options, enter the start of the sequence (usually `1`) and it will be renumbered accordingly.

 The command **Subtitles: Linear Correction** prompts you for two timestamp mappings.
 The input is in form "original timestamp -> new timestamp".
 Pick one point from the beginning of the movie and second one from the end of the movie to get the best approximation.